Project Management 101

 Project management is all about people and relationships, not just processes and tools.

-As project manager, you should think about the leadership skills you will need to motivate the team, engage stakeholders, and deliver great results.
+As a project manager, you should think about the leadership skills you will need to motivate the team, engage stakeholders, and deliver great results.

 The first step towards leadership is identifying your own style and how this influences your performance.